syuvivida/xtozh_common/lxplus_HTcondor/skimming/Readme.md

 gfal-ls root://se01.grid.nchc.org.tw//dpm/grid.nchc.org.tw/home/cms/store/user/syu/SingleMuon
 ```

-To prepare the data root files list, you can use "gfalListDataFile.sh" to make it.
+To prepare the data root files list, you can use [gfalListDataFile.sh](gfalListDataFile.sh) to make it.
 By giving the keyword of the directory name, it will generates a file which records root file pathes.
 BUT NOTE, if you have directories from the old jobs under the same dataset name, PLEASE REMEMBER to remove them via "gfal-rm -r xxx"!!
 ```
 ./gfalListDataFile.sh JetHT NCUGlobal ncu syu
 ```

-To prepare the MC root files list, you can use "gfalListMCFile.sh" to make it.
+To prepare the MC root files list, you can use gfalListMCFile.sh](gfalListMCFile.sh) to make it.
 By giving the keyword of the directory name, it will generates a file which records root file pathes.
 BUT NOTE, if you have directories from the old jobs under the same dataset name, PLEASE REMEMBER to remove them via "gfal-rm -r xxx"!!
 ```
 ./gfalListMCFile.sh QCD NCUGlobal ncu syu